Need Help?

 Need professional advice for your consent to let with Ulster Bank?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-There may be various tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
+There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-If your property is leasehold, the provisions in the lease may prevent you from letting or require that you to have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in breach of the lease.
+Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
 This could trigger the freeholder commencing forfeiture proceedings.

-Omitting to inform your co-owner of your intention to let could result in them commencing legal proceedings against you.
+Failure to advise your co-owner of your intention to let could result in them taking legal action against you.
 Be sure to record their consent in writing.